The purpose of leadership in 2 sentences

 Develop people to take on tomorrow

-This is not about what a leader is physically DOING, it is rather that you see how a leader has been doing great over a period of time.
+This is not about what you as a leader are DOING physically, it is much more about doing great over a period of time.

 Purpose #1: Achieve results